 Since it was the day of Preparation, the Jews did not want the bodies left on the cross during the sabbath, especially because that sabbath was a day of great solemnity.
 So they asked Pilate to have the legs of the crucified men broken and the bodies removed.
 Then the soldiers came and broke the legs of the first and of the other who had been crucified with him.
 But when they came to Jesus and saw that he was already dead, they did not break his legs.
 Instead, one of the soldiers pierced his side with a spear, and at once blood and water came out.
 (He who saw this has testified so that you also may believe.
 His testimony is true, and he knows that he tells the truth.)
 These things occurred so that the scripture might be fulfilled, "None of his bones shall be broken."
 And again another passage of scripture says, "They will look on the one whom they have pierced."

 Were you there when they crucified my Lord? ..
-In the words of that haunting song, sometimes it does indeed cause me to tremble, when I hear those words from the cross, "It is Consummated!"
-Consummated, completed, achieved to the last degree, engraved forever on the memory of mankind.
-"I have come to seek and to save what was lost, The Son of Man came, not to be served but to serve."
-His life was one long act of loving service, and now it ends on a rocky hill outside Jerusalem's walls, with a final act of total self-surrender to the Father, on our behalf.
+As the song says, sometimes it causes us to tremble, when we hear those words from the cross, "It is accomplished!"
+Something was accomplished, completed, achieved to the last drop, engraved forever on the memory of mankind.
+"I have come to seek and to save what was lost.
+I came, not to be served but to serve."
+His life was one long act of loving service, and it ended on a rocky hill outside Jerusalem's walls, with a final act of total self-surrender to the Father, on our behalf.
 Nothing like it was ever accomplished before, and its fruits go on forever.

-The marvel is that, in another sense, this hour of his death remains powerfully alive in the hearts of all who trust in him, this point of total, utter contact between us and almighty God.
-The utterly self-giving, loving, loyal spirit of Jesus at the point of leaving this world is shared and handed on.
-In the crucifixion, all is consummated, because by it he draws us into contemplation of the grace and mercy of God in our lives in every circumstance.
-As Joseph Mary Plunkett put it in a poem written in 1916, I see His Blood Upon the Rose
+The marvel is that this hour of his death remains powerfully alive in the hearts of all who trust in him, as the moment of total, utter contact between us and the mercy of God.
+The utterly self-giving, loyal spirit of Jesus as he left this world is shared and handed on.
+Iit is through his love that, in the crucifixion, all is consummated.
+His cross draws us into contemplation of the grace and mercy of God in our lives in every circumstance.
+As Joseph Mary Plunkett wrote, back in 1916, I see His Blood Upon the Rose.

 I see his blood upon the rose